mcombi/store-demo-project/README.md

 Checklist:
-Docker is running
-You are logged-in on OCP in the right project
+For local development Docker must be running.
+Otherwise you need to configure quarkus to work with podman You need to be logged-in on OCP in the right project.

 Full set up for this project: